esa/pagmo/doc/sphinx/documentation/population.rst

    .. method:: push_back((list) x)

-      Appends the :class:`individual` having chromosme x to the population, if compatible with the :class:`problem`.
+      Appends an :class:`individual` having chromosme x to the population, if compatible with the :class:`problem`.
 Its velocity is initialized at random, its memory is set equal to the current position.

       NOTE: There is no way to push_back into a *population* directly an :class:`PyGMO.individual`